project-cemetery/todoist-youtrack/README.md

 # todoist-youtrack
-Script for clone tasks for YouTrack to Todoist
+Script for clone tasks from YouTrack to Todoist

 ## Using
 + `git clone git@github.com:TheNovel/todoist-youtrack.git`